 2. Baby massage.
 When my babies were infants we would rub their bellies in a clockwise motion and also move their legs in a bicycle motion.
 These techniques help move along air through the intestines creating relief in your baby’s gut.

 3. 5 S’s.
 Swaddle, Shush, Swing, Suck, Side/Stomach position.
 We were gifted the Happiest Baby on the Block video which has amazing techniques for soothing your baby during colicky times.
 Your baby was curled up in a cozy, warm, and quiet environment for 9+ months.
 Help recreate this soothing atmosphere by swaddling your baby and offering a pacifier while swaying and shushing in their ear.
 (You can also use a swing and white noise machine.)
+(Tip: Try using a Dockatot)

 4. Walk.
 Going for walks can do a world of difference for both you and your baby.
 The excessive crying can get to you after a while, so getting some fresh air and going for a walk will help make you feel better while your baby enjoys the motion.